Chapter 6. Designing VoltDB Client Applications

 try {

-client = ClientFactory.createClient(config);
+client = ClientFactory.createClient(new Client2Config());